swgpu/SWGPU/README.md

 4. Push to the Branch (git push origin new_feature)
 5. Open a Pull Request

-## Roadmap
+## Contributors list
-1. Add Raycaster to Gfx3Manager
+1. Crisxzu - Contribute to the Wiki and typedoc converter.
+2. Zuda - Contribute to Triple Triad demo.

 ## Some parts taken for this work
 - Use DOM for UI elements